E&I update: Dec. 9 is deadline for conference proposals, grant...

 Also in the fall semester, students will have a chance to meet a second Javeriana professor, Lorena Vega.
 Professor Vega was selected to represent Javeriana as a visiting scholar through the UC International Visiting Scholar Program.
 She will be spending Sept.
-7-14 on campus working with faculty and students and presenting a CLE lecture on the Colombian peace process.
+30-Oct.
+5 on campus working with faculty and students.

 In addition to working with international law professors, students will also have an opportunity to experience Colombia for themselves with Professor Mangan in Bogotá.
 Students can look forward to spending the weekend experiencing cultural sites like the world-famous Gold Museum and Botero Museum and possibly visiting a coffee plantation.

 During the week, the program will alternate between collaborations with Colombian law students in an entrepreneurial endeavor, class sessions on topics such as international business law, Colombia’s growing technology sector, and Columbian financial regulation, and outings to private law firms, international corporations, and regulatory institutions throughout the city.